 This command can also reset the MATE desktop to its stock settings, should you have it installed.

-Perhaps you move between different desktop environments often, extensively tweak your desktop, or have recently run into conflicts or issues.
-Or perhaps you simply want to return to a fresh, “out of the box” experience without needing to performa fresh install.
+Maybe you move between different desktop environments often, extensively tweak your desktop, or have run into conflicts or issues you want to “undo”.

 Whatever the reason, using one command you can:

 - Reset Ubuntu Unity desktop to default settings

 - Reset GNOME desktop to default settings

 …all at the the same time.

 This command will reset the apps pinned to the Unity launcher or Ubuntu Dock; panel applets and/or indicators; monitor resolution and interface scaling; keyboard shortcuts; fonts, GTK and icon theme; window button placement, launcher behaviour; and much more.

 This command will reset all applications that uses

 dconf to store settings.
 This will therefore includes core desktop apps like Rhythmbox, Evince, Shotwell, Nautilus, and File Roller.